-Appointment of guardian ad litem — Background information — Rights — Notification and inquiry — Appointment of counsel for child — Review.
+Appointment of guardian ad litem — Background information — Rights — Notification and inquiry — Appointment of attorney for child — Review.

 (2) If the court does not have available to it a guardian ad litem program with a sufficient number of volunteers, the court may appoint a suitable person to act as guardian ad litem for the child under this chapter.
 Another party to the proceeding or the party's employee or representative shall not be so appointed.